-We’ve been to Giant Clam Culture in Camiguin, wayback 2011 and we already saw different clams.
-But little did I know that the Bolinao Marine Laboratory is the official marine station of the Marine Science Institute (MSI), University of the Philippines, Diliman.
+We’ve been to Giant Clam Culture in Camiguin, way back in 2011 and we already saw different clams.
+Little did I know that the Bolinao Marine Laboratory is the official marine station of the Marine Science Institute (MSI), University of the Philippines, Diliman.
 The clams that we’ve seen in Camiguin came from BML.

-After our visit in St James the Great Parish, off we went to Bolinao Marine Laboratory.
-I was not sure if the office is open but we still try our luck and I was glad that they accommodated us.
+After our visit to St James the Great Parish, we went to Bolinao Marine Laboratory.
+I was not sure if the office was open but we still tried our luck and I was glad that they accommodated us.
 We registered and paid P20 per person.
 The guard informed us, na nagstart na yung tour habol na lang kami.

 The tour started in Dry Museum where you can see different clam fossils.

 Then we went to AVR where we watched video about the history of BML and what they are doing.

 Then we moved to Outdoor Hatchery.
 This is bigger compared to Giant Clam Culture of Camiguin.

 We’ve seen the stages of how they culture clams, sea cucumber and even corals, from eggs up to the adult stage.